 5. Paisley and the Doctor

 Take a trip to one of the biggest towns in Scotland, Paisley.
 This town is famous for its Paisley pattern shawls and 12th century abbey but do you know what connects it to the popular long running sci-fi drama Dr Who?
-Actor and tenth Doctor, David Tennant was raised in Paisley.
-Not only that, Steven Moffat, former Dr Who writer and executive producer also hails from the town.
-Sci-fi connections don’t stop there, take a tour of Paisley Abbey and see if you can spot the unusual alien gargoyle decorating the exterior of the abbey, inspired by Ridley Scott’s film Alien (1979).
+Actor and 10th Doctor, David Tennant, was raised in Paisley.
+Not only that, Steven Moffat, former Dr Who writer and executive producer, also hails from the town.
+Sci-fi connections don’t stop there either.
+Take a tour of Paisley Abbey and see if you can spot the unusual alien gargoyle decorating the exterior of the abbey, inspired by Ridley Scott’s film Alien (1979).

 6. ‘Beam me up, Scotty’

 Do you know that Scotty from Star Trek was born in Linlithgow?
 The West Lothian town is the reputed birthplace of this sci-fi character.
-Scotty, the chief engineer of the Starship Enterprise is described as a son of the town in the 1989 spin-off novel Vulcan’s Glory, written by Dorothy “DC” Fontana – a writer and story editor on the original series, first broadcast on American television in 1966.
-Linlithgow, famous for its renaissance style royal palace, the birthplace of Mary Queen of Scots is equidistant between Falkirk and Edinburgh.
-Spend a day in the town and visit the palace and nearby loch as well as enjoy a boat trip on the Union Canal.
+Scotty, the chief engineer of the Starship Enterprise, is described as a son of the town in the 1989 spin-off novel Vulcan’s Glory, written by Dorothy “DC” Fontana – a writer and story editor on the original series, first broadcast on American television in 1966.
+Linlithgow, famous for its renaissance style royal palace and the birthplace of Mary Queen of Scots, lies halfway between Falkirk and Edinburgh.
+Spend a day in the town and visit the palace and nearby loch as well as enjoying a boat trip on the Union Canal.